 A thirty percent change in the concentration of a minor trace gas over the span of a century isn’t exactly shocking the system.
 It is a slower rate of change than occurs every single year in the transition from summer to winter, as twenty-plus million square miles of vegetation blossom and then die back across North America and Eurasia.
 Alarmists like Bill Nye push the rate-of-change argument because it sounds scary and vaguely plausible, and can’t be totally refuted because it’s a hypothetical future concern.

-If Javier is dead set on worrying about about something, perhaps he should consider this: Were the concentration of CO2 in the atmosphere to drop to around 200 ppm, life on Earth would become a difficult proposition because plants would not be able to absorb enough of the gas to properly build tissue.
+If Javier is dead set on worrying about about something, perhaps he should consider this: Were the concentration of CO2 in the atmosphere to drop to around 200 ppm, life on Earth would become a difficult proposition because plants would not be able to absorb enough of the gas to properly carry out photosynthesis.
 Several times in the last couple of million years the concentration of CO2 has flirted with this critical benchmark.
 If we get carried away with carbon sequestration we could end up being seriously screwed.

 Javier also errs in asserting that only a tiny handful question the dangers presented by Global Warming.
 Alarmists are fond of repeating this point like a mantra.
 But as with any faith, those who most fervently believe find it hard to accept that there are those who do not.
 There are actually plenty of excellent, highly credentialed scientists who have not swallowed the Kool Aid.
 Fully half of professional meteorologists, and two-thirds of Geoscientists are climate skeptics.
 And little by little they are dismantling the Alarmist narrative with facts, logic, and data.
 They just don’t get very much press because, unlike the planet-in-peril types, their message is against the grain and not terribly sexy.